How I Have Tough Financial Conversations with My Partner

 Marriage Quote Dave Willis Mahevash Muses

-He manages investments and insurance payments, while I keep track of bill due dates and pay whichever bills I can.
-The idea is to contribute whatever I can, not go 50/50.
-Because relationships aren’t 50/50, they’re 100/100.
-Thankfully, we don’t have to worry about rent as his mom, who lives with us, owns the house.
+He manages investments and insurance payments, while I keep track of payment due dates and settle whichever bills I can.
+The idea is to contribute whatever I can afford, rather than going strictly 50/50.
+Because, as Dave Willis said, relationships aren’t 50/50, they’re 100/100.

-“When will we be ready to move to our dream home?” hits different from “When will you earn more?”
 I am working on pausing before making a purchase.
 He is working on loosening the reins.
-We meet somewhere in the middle, not because it is easier, but because it is fair.
+We meet in the middle, not because it is easier, but because it is fair.

 What Talking About Money Really Teaches You